Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility: Asymptotics for the risk aversion parameter

 (ii) \textbf{The case that $F$ satisfies Assumption \ref{assumption3}.} In general, we approximate $F$ from below by introducing $F^n:=F\wedge n$.
-It then follows from the comparison theorem and the stability property for quadratic BSDE with bounded terminal data that $C^{\alpha}(F^n)$ is nondecreasing in $n$, and On the other hand, we have also proved in (i) that $C^{\alpha}(F^n)$ is nondecreasing in $\alpha$, and
+It then follows from the comparison theorem and the stability property for quadratic BSDE with bounded terminal data that $C^{\alpha}(F^n)$ is increasing in $n$, and On the other hand, we have also proved in (i) that $C^{\alpha}(F^n)$ is increasing in $\alpha$, and

 Thus, by interchanging the above two limiting procedures, we obtain